Mbappe & Neymar score hat-tricks, and Messi provides a hat-trick of assists, as PSG thrash Clermont Foot 6-1

 Triple threat

-PSG's rout began early when Messi played in Neymar for the opener after just five minutes, though Clermont were furious the game was not stopped to treat a player at the other end of the pitch who remained down.
+PSG's rout began early when Messi played in Neymar for the opener after just five minutes, though Clermont were furious the game was not stopped to treat a player in the penalty area who was down injured.

-Messi turned provider again in the first half for Mbappe to double the winning margin, with Neymar also contributing with a fine pass to play in the Argentine.
+Messi turned provider again in the first half for Mbappe to double the advantage, with Neymar also contributing with a fine pass to play in the Argentine.

 But it was after half-time that the visitors really hit top gear.